 Canon’s flagship mirrorless camera has finally been released.
 With a stunning 45 megapixel sensor the Canon R5 is a great camera.
-So what better way to get the most out of the R5 than with the best memory card for the Canon EOS R5.
+So what better way to get the most out of your R5 than with the best memory card for the Canon EOS R5.

 Canon EOS R5 Memory Card Recommendations

-First we’ll quickly note the differences of each card type.
+First we’ll quickly note the differences of each memory card type.

 - CFexpress Type-B Cards: Faster cards that will support RAW 8K video capture with write speeds up to 1,480 MB/s.
 Let’s be honest this is what you want if you want to take full advantage of the R5’s power.